Criminal Defense

 - Post-conviction appeals

 If the defendant is convicted, they are sentenced according to sentencing guidelines and the discretion of the judge.
-The sentence may include prison time, fines, probation, drug or mental health treatment, or some other punishment created by the judge.
+The sentence may include prison time, fines, probation, community service, drug or mental health treatment, or other punishments.

 How Do I Defend Myself Against Criminal Charges?

-The U.S. Constitution provides several protections for those accused of a crime.
-The 4th Amendment protects against unreasonable searches by police.
+The U.S. Constitution provides several legal protections for those accused of a crime.
+The Fourth Amendment protects against unreasonable searches by police.

-Many of an accused person’s constitutional rights are included in the “Miranda warning,” which many people have heard on television or in encounters with police:
+Many of an accused person’s constitutional rights are included in the “Miranda warning.”
+Most people are familiar with the Miranda warning from television shows or movies.
+These rights include:

 - Right to remain silent